Air Squared Articles

 Air Squared publishes vacuum pump flow in liters per minute (lpm) or cubic feet per minute (cfm).
 The industry also references standard liters per minute (slpm) or standard cubic feet per minute (scfm).
 This means the flow rate is corrected for NIST standard temperature and pressure (STP) – 101.325kPa and 293.15 Kelvin.
 The equation for correction is shown in Figure 2.

 Air Squared considers a volume flow rate reported at standard conditions (slpm or scfm) a mass flow rate.
 Technically speaking, a standard flow rate (slpm or scfm) is a volume flow rate (lpm or cfm), albeit one corrected to STP.
 However, at STP, the fluid density is known, so the mass flow rate is easily calculated.
 Thus, standard volume flow rate and mass flow rate are used interchangeably, and the meaning is still understood.
 Regarding units, volume per time is always a volume flow rate and mass per time is always a mass flow rate, but standard volume per time can be referenced as either volume flow at STP or mass flow (as density is known at STP).

 Air Squared measures flow using a mass flow meter.
 A mass flow meter is superior to a rotameter, as a rotameter is typically calibrated to a specific condition (primarily STP), and any significant deviation from that condition greatly reduces accuracy.
-The ambient pressure in Broomfield, CO is much lower than standard ambient pressure, so a rotameter calibrated to STP is ineffective.
+The ambient pressure in Thornton, CO is much lower than standard ambient pressure, so a rotameter calibrated to STP is ineffective.